GfSE/SAF-Specification/stakeholders.md

 * What is the necessary processing performance?
 * What is the necessary response time for an interface or a service?
 * What is the scope of a delivery standard?
-* What is the sequence of interactions among the system and context elements
+* What is the sequence of interactions among the system and context elements?

+  ***Rationale:  In my role, I need to interface with the environment.***
 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?

   ***Rationale:  In my role, I need to coordinated external interfaces with external partners.***